+After completing my full-time service with the RAF in 1984, I spent a couple of very happy and enjoyable years in Oman working for the Sultan of Oman's Air Force (SOAF - as it was then called).
 Returning to UK, at the end of my contract and still only 51 years old, I looked around for something else to do.
-In due course I took on a job working as a Retired Officer for the North and West Region of the Air Training Corps.
-I was based initially at the East Lancashire Wing HQ inside a TA barracks in Bury and later at the Regional HQ at RAF Sealand just inside Wales but very close to Chester.
+In due course, I took on a job working as a Retired Officer for the North and West Region of the Air Training Corps.
+I was based initially at the East Lancashire Wing HQ inside a Territorial Army barracks in Bury and later at the North and West Regional HQ at RAF Sealand just inside Wales but very close to Chester.

-Group Captain John McMinn, the Regional Commandant, and I were both employed as RAF Retired Officers (RO).
+The North & West Regional Commandant, Group Captain John McMinn, and I were both employed as RAF Retired Officers (always referred to as simply RO).
 Unlike officers in the Royal Air Force Volunteer Reserve and Royal Auxiliary Air Force, ROs wore normal RAF uniform with no special insignia.
 Apart perhaps from the visible signs of advancing years, I was indistinguishable from any active service squadron leader.
-One of the perks of being an RO, although not everyone would see it as a perk, was that once appointed the individual could remain in the service, should he or she so wish, until the age of 65.
-This always irked the Civil Service whose own servants were, at that time, required to hang up their equivalent of flying boots at age 60.
+One of the perks of being an RO, although not everyone would see it as a perk, was that once appointed the individual could remain in the Service, should he or she so wish, until the age of 65.
+That always irked the Civil Service whose own servants were, at that time, required to hang up their equivalent of flying boots at age 60.

-One of the first things I was told when I was first appointed to the RO post was that it is was incumbent upon each RO to ensure that any subsequent changes to their job specification would ensure that only another RO would qualified to fill the post – and that also got up the noses of the civil servants.
-I must confess that when the time finally came for me to retire I did not do that – for reasons that I will explain later.
-ROs did not get the same rate of pay as a serving officer of the same rank and seniority was getting.
-I used to tell anyone who asked that I worked for half pay; that was roughly correct but I usually omitted to mention that I was also getting a pension for my years served on the active list and my tax-free gratuity from SOAF.
+One of the very first things I was told when I was appointed to the RO post was that in the event of any subsequent changes to their job specification, it was incumbent upon each RO before retiring to ensure that only another RO would be qualified to fill the post – and that also got up the noses of the civil servants.
+I must confess that, when the time finally came for me to retire, I did not do that – for reasons that I will explain later.
+ROs did not get the same rate of pay as a serving officer of the same rank and seniority was paid.
+I used to tell anyone who asked that I worked for half pay; that was roughly correct, but I usually omitted to mention that I was also getting a pension for my 31 years served on the active list, and a tax-free gratuity from my service with SOAF.